php-fast/php-fast/README.md

 #### Using `Security.php` Libraries

-The `security_helper.php` provides functions to clean and validate user input data.
+The `Security_helper.php` provides functions to clean and validate user input data.
 Here is how you can use it: xss_clean, clean_input, uri_security, url_slug, redirect, base_url
 1. Load the helper in your controller:
     ```php